zsrtp/tpgz/README.md

 ```
 - disabled bg music tool may not always disable bg music
 - loading practice files can crash in certain situations
-- clear dungeon flags only works when not in the selected dungeon
-- to be able to move link vertically, he must get off from a ledge
+- to be able to move link vertically, he must enter a falling state
 ```

 ### Planned Features